BICCN/BCDC-Metadata/Templates/project_collection/template_instructions.md

   * This field is controlled by the vocabulary in the `collection` column on `values` sheet
   * This identifier must match the collection identifier given to the data archives when submitting sample inventory
-  * If your data collection does not have a name yet, you can email us at [data.curation@alleninstitute.org](mailto:data.curation@alleninstitute.org), and we will provide you with one.
+  * If your data collection does not have a name yet, email a draft name to us at [data.curation@alleninstitute.org](mailto:data.curation@alleninstitute.org), and we will approve it for you.

 #### **has contact person** (*person name*)
   * This is the person that we will send correspondence to if we have questions